biancaagan/SeeingMachines/readme.md

 This is for the Seeing Machines class at ITP Fall 2022.

-For my final project, you can also visit the following websites for documentation and such related to is:
+For my final project, you can also visit the following links for documentation and such related to it:

 https://biancagan.com/2022/12/06/seeing-machines-final-project/ --> this is still being edited